The new health care reform legislation is called The Patient Protection and Affordable Care Act (ACA). This is commonly known as “ObamaCare”.

 The ACA legislation contains many provisions that are complex and detailed about our nation’s health care.
 Among these provisions is the ‘individual mandate’, the requirement that every American purchase health insurance.
-Under the law, you must purchase health insurance by March 31, 2014, be exempt from the law, or face a penalty imposed and collected by the IRS.
+Under the law, you must purchase health insurance by March 31, 2014, to be exempt from the law, or face a penalty imposed and collected by the IRS.

 In 2014 Altrua Ministries, dba Altrua HealthShare received its recognition as a Health Care Sharing Ministry recognized by the Centers for Medicare & Medicaid Services (CMS).
 As a result, the members of Altrua HealthShare have the security of being members of a recognized Health Care Sharing Ministry.
 Altrua HealthShare is a Health Care Sharing Ministry that is a 501(c)(3) non-profit organization that facilitates the sharing of eligible medical needs between members.